matinnuhamunada/saccharopolyspora_manuscript/README.md

 # README
-This repository contains the scripts (in jupyter notebooks) to generate the figure in the manuscript **"[BGCFlow: Systematic pangenome workflow for the analysis of biosynthetic gene clusters across large genomic datasets](https://doi.org/10.1101/2023.06.14.545018)"**.
+This repository contains the scripts (in jupyter notebooks) to generate the figure for the analysis of *Saccharopolyspora* genomes in *[Nuhamunada, M., O.S.
+Mohite et al. (2023)](https://doi.org/10.1101/2023.06.14.545018)* using [BGCFlow](https://github.com/NBChub/bgcflow).

 # USAGE
 ## 1. Clone this repository